 Garrett R. Smith, a 2014 Medieval Institute graduate with expertise in Latin text editing and the philosophy of Duns Scotus, and of Scholasticism more broadly, has been offered and has accepted a prestigious permanent appointment as Akademischer Rat at the Institut für Philosophie of the Rheinische Friedrich-Wilhelms-Universität Bonn in Germany.
 (This appointment is the near-equivalent of associate professor.)
 Herr Doktor Professor Wouter Goris, the current Direktor des Scotus-Archivs and the Lehrstuhl für Philosophie des Mittelalters at the Institute for Philosophy at Bonn, contacted Dr. Smith in October 2016 and offered him this lifetime appointment.

-Dr. Smith will oversee the Bonn branch of the Scotus Edition, a long-term project begun at Notre Dame and now supported by a twenty-five-year grant from the German government, to produce a critical edition of Franciscan philosopher and theologian John Duns Scotus' work at the University of Paris in the early fourteenth century.
+At Bonn, Dr. Smith will continue his work on the Scotus Edition, a long-term project begun at Notre Dame, to produce a critical edition of Franciscan philosopher and theologian John Duns Scotus' work at the University of Paris in the early fourteenth century.
 Beatified by Pope St. John Paul II in 1993, Scotus is best known for his defense of the doctrine of the Immaculate Conception of Mary and his contributions to medieval theology and philosophy are on par with those of his near contemporary, Thomas Aquinas.
 The Scotus Edition continues the work of the International Scotistic Commission in Rome who have been working since 1950 to prepare a critical edition of the Ordinatio, a Scholastic commentary that Scotus began as a lecturer at the University of Oxford.
 Dr. Smith will lead a team of six Ph.D. students and two assistants in completing the Edition and hopes to have a team of six full-time scholars to assist him in the future.

 Smith has already published extensively on early Scotism while carrying out several projects during his time at Notre Dame; his publications include his 2015 Critical edition of Petrus Thomae (†1340), Quaestiones de esse intelligibili (University of Leuven Press) and his second book, Petri Thomae Quaestiones de ente, is forthcoming from the same press.
 These and two further volumes on Petrus Thomae – Quaestiones de modis distinctionum and Quaestiones de formis – are part of University of Leuven Press' Ancient and Medieval Philosophy series, called Petri Thomae opera, created especially for Dr. Smith.
 As he takes up the additional responsibility at Bonn of teaching courses on Scholastic philosophy and text editing, Smith will draw on this experience and, this fall, guide his students through the De primo principio of Scotus and instruct them in the art of editing medieval Scholastic manuscripts.